Margot Robbie Shows Off Toned Abs & Lithe Legs In Dazzling Appearance As Harley Quinn

 Earlier this week, DC Comics fans got their first look at the return of their beloved Suicide Squad supervillain, Harley Quinn.
 The crazed criminal girlfriend of the notorious Joker is coming back on the big screen in 2020, in the epic all-female sequel Birds of Prey.

-On Monday, Margot Robbie – who first broke the news that she would reprise her role as the crazy former psychiatrist Harleen Quinzel – took to Instagram to share a glam-filled behind-the-scenes snap, in which she unveiled the new look of the colorful Harley Quinn, as reported by the Inquisitr.
+On Monday, Margot Robbie – who first broke the news in September of 2018 that she would reprise her role as the crazy former psychiatrist Harleen Quinzel – took to Instagram to share a glam-filled behind-the-scenes snap, in which she unveiled the new look of the colorful Harley Quinn, as reported by the Inquisitr.

 On Friday, the 28-year-old Oscar-nominated actress donned her Harley Quinn uniform once again in a brand-new set of photos captured on set, the Daily Mail is reporting.